MegaManSec/gixy-ng/docs/en/index.md

 Currently supported Python versions are 3.6 through 3.13.

-Disclaimer: GixyNG is well tested only on GNU/Linux, other OSs may have some issues.
+Disclaimer: While GixyNG is well tested only on GNU/Linux, other OSs may have some issues.

 ## Contributing

+Contributions to GixyNG are always welcome!
+You can help us in different ways, such as:

+- Reporting bugs.
+- Suggesting new plugins for detection.
+- Improving documentation.
+- Fixing, refactoring, improving, and creating new, code.

+Before submitting any changes in pull requests, please read the contribution guideline document, [Contributing to GixyNG](https://gixy.io/contributing).

 The official homepage of GixyNG is [https://gixy.io/](https://gixy.io/).
+Any changes to documentation in GixyNG will automatically be reflected on that website.

 The source code can be found at [https://github.com/MegaManSec/GixyNG](https://github.com/MegaManSec/GixyNG).

-Contributions to GixyNG are always welcome!
-You can help us in different ways:

-- Open an issue with suggestions for improvements and errors you're facing in the [GitHub repository](https://github.com/MegaManSec/GixyNG);
-- Fork this repository and submit a pull request;
-- Improve the documentation.

-Code guidelines:

-- Python code style should follow [pep8](https://www.python.org/dev/peps/pep-0008/) standards whenever possible;
-- Pull requests with new plugins must have unit tests for them.